MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/define-action-command.md

 1. Enter **Command ID**, **Command title**,**Command description**.

-1. Enter all the parameters to add a command.
+1. Enter all the parameters and select the type of input from the dropdown.

    :::image type="content" source="../../../assets/images/tdp/add-a-command-parameter.PNG" alt-text="Add a parameters to define your command for message extension.":::